Delhi HC directs AIIMS to constitute a board for Chidambaram's treatment

 Chidambaram was sent back to Tihar Jail on Wednesday after a special court dismissed the Enforcement Directorate's plea seeking one more day of his custody in the INX Media money laundering case.

 Yesterday, the bench listed the matter before the appropriate court for today.
 The plea for interim relief was moved by Chidambaram in his main bail application in the INX Media money-laundering case.
-Chidambaram, 74, who was granted bail by the Supreme Court on Tuesday in the INX media corruption case, is under the ED's custody that ends today.
+Chidambaram, 74, who was granted bail by the Supreme Court on Tuesday in the INX Media corruption case, is under the ED's custody that ends today.

 [Chidambaram suffers from Crohn's disease, needs immediate specialised treatment: Report]